Winnipeg South (provincial electoral district): Winnipeg South A

+Winnipeg South B

+Re-established constituency

 The single constituency of Winnipeg was divided into three sections for the 1949 election: Winnipeg North, Winnipeg Centre and Winnipeg South.
 All three constituencies elected four members to the legislature, with electors choosing members by a single transferable ballot.

 By this time, Winnipeg South had become well-established as the most conservative and middle-class section of Winnipeg.
 It was dominated by the Civic Election Committee at the municipal level, and regularly returned pro-business candidates at the provincial level.
 The division returned a total of five representatives, all of whom were prominent figures.
 Liberal-Progressives John Stewart McDiarmid and Ronald Turner served as cabinet ministers in the administration of Douglas Campbell.
 Dufferin Roblin became leader of the Progressive Conservative Party in 1954 and Premier of Manitoba in 1958, and included Gurney Evans in his cabinet.
 Lloyd Stinson was Winnipeg South's sole representative from the left, winning election for the socialist Cooperative Commonwealth Federation in both 1949 and 1953.
 He was named as the Manitoba CCF's leader in 1953.

 The constituency was eliminated at the 1958 election, when Manitoba abolished its multi-member seats.
 Several single-member constituencies were created in its place.